kubernetes-sigs/kube-scheduler-simulator/simulator/docs/environment-variables.md

 This page describes the environment variables that are used to configure the simulator.

-Please refer [docker-compose.yml](./../../docker-compose.yml) as an example use.
+Please refer to [docker-compose.yml](./../../docker-compose.yml) as an example use.

 `PORT`: (required) This is the port number on which kube-scheduler-simulator server is started.